kisswiki/kisswiki/src/00other/null.md

+electrograv on Nov 11, 2018

+Many of those are ruled out as modern successors (in my mind, at least), when they continue to make “the billion dollar mistake” (to use its inventor’s own words[1]) of null references.

+Rust, Zig, Kotlin, Swift, and many other modern languages can express the same concept of a null reference, but in a fundamentally superior way.
+In modern languages like these, the compiler will statically guarantee the impossibility of null dereference exceptions, without negatively impacting performance or code style!

 electrograv on Nov 11, 2018 [–]

 I think the author of that blog post fundamentally misunderstands the point: The damage of nullable pointers is not that they are nullable, but that compilers allow you to write code everywhere that assumes they’re not null (in fact, this is the only possible way to code, when the language cannot express the notion of a non-nullable reference!)